UnConference: Launching School Age Summer Programming

 Afternoon Sessions (1:30 p.m. – 5 p.m.):

-Following lunch, which will be catered by Phipps, participants will attend two rounds of workshops.
-Sessions will focus on how to create welcoming and culturally inclusive environments; strategies to guide and mentor children; and using LEGO ® play to collaborate, communicate, and problem-solve.
+Following lunch, which was catered by Phipps, participants attended two rounds of workshops.
+Sessions focused on how to create welcoming and culturally inclusive environments; strategies to guide and mentor children; and using LEGO ® play to collaborate, communicate, and problem-solve.

 The Culturally Inclusive Check-In